 URINARY STONES IN DOGS: OVERVIEW

-1. Become familiar with the symptoms of urinary stones and respond quickly if you see them.
+1. Become familiar with the symptoms of dog bladder stones and respond quickly if you see them.

 2. Request a urine culture and sensitivity test to check for infection even if your veterinarian doesn’t think it’s necessary.